Outer automorphism group

 In mathematics, the outer automorphism group of a group, G, is the quotient, Aut(G) / Inn(G), where Aut(G) is the automorphism group of G and Inn(G) is the subgroup consisting of inner automorphisms.
 The outer automorphism group is usually denoted Out(G).
 If Out(G) is trivial and G has a trivial center, then G is said to be complete.

-An automorphism of a group which is not inner is called an outer automorphism.
+An automorphism of a group that is not inner is called an outer automorphism.
 The cosets of Inn(G) with respect to outer automorphisms are then the elements of Out(G); this is an instance of the fact that quotients of groups are not, in general, (isomorphic to) subgroups.
 If the inner automorphism group is trivial (when a group is abelian), the automorphism group and outer automorphism group are naturally identified; that is, the outer automorphism group does act on the group.

 For example, for the alternating group, A_{n}, the outer automorphism group is usually the group of order 2, with exceptions noted below.
 Considering A_{n} as a subgroup of the symmetric group, S_{n}, conjugation by any odd permutation is an outer automorphism of A_{n} or more precisely "represents the class of the (non-trivial) outer automorphism of A_{n}", but the outer automorphism does not correspond to conjugation by any particular odd element, and all conjugations by odd elements are equivalent up to conjugation by an even element.